win21H2/Image-Recognition-win21H2/README.md

     free -m

 Step 3.
-Run the following commands ONLY if your Jetson does not already have a SWAP file
+Run the following commands <u>ONLY</u> if your Jetson does not already have a SWAP file
 >Description: The commands below will create the virtual RAM needed for the program to run normally

     sudo systemctl disable nvzramconfig